-At June 30, 2010 the Company had approximately 19.8 Bcfe of PUDs mainly related to Cotton Valley and Travis Peak gas reserves in Panola County, Texas under our joint venture with Patara.
-These PUDs were sold on May 13, 2011 and the transaction is classified as discontinued operations in our financial statements.
+As of June 30, 2010, the Company had approximately 19.8 Bcfe of PUDs mainly related to Cotton Valley and Travis Peak gas reserves in Panola County, Texas under our joint venture with Patara.
+These properties were sold on May 13, 2011.